yonkahlon/Zenject/README.md

     **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

-1. **FromNewComponentOn** - Add a new component of the given type on the given game object then inject on it.
+1. **FromNewComponentOn** - Instantiate a new component of the given type on the given game object

     ```csharp
     Container.Bind<Foo>().FromComponent(someGameObject);